Eddie Rosario Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians surrender the second-fewest home runs in baseball (81 total, one per game).

-- Williams (0-0) pitches for the Guardians to make his third start this season.

-- His most recent time out was on Wednesday against the Kansas City Royals, when the righty went seven scoreless innings while allowing only one hit.
+- In his most recent time out on Thursday against the Kansas City Royals, the righty threw six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.